-Maximizing the ergonomic appeal of your workplace has innumerable benefits – the primary being an overall increase in production and efficiency of operations.
-First and foremost, ergonomics helps keep laborers safe.
-If laborers are working under hazardous conditions, they’re not only more prone to injury, they’re also much less likely to be enthusiastic on the job, which may lessen the likelihood of tasks being completed in full.
+Maximizing the ergonomic appeal of your workplace has innumerable benefits.
+The primary being an overall increase in production and efficiency of operations.
+First and foremost, ergonomics keep laborers safe.
+If laborers are working under hazardous conditions, they’re not only more prone to injury, they’re also less likely to be enthusiastic on the job, which lessens the likelihood of tasks being completed in full.
 So – what is ergonomics?

 When talking about ergonomics, we are talking about the study of people’s efficiency in their working environment.
 By establishing an ergonomics process in the workplace, you reduce the risk of CTD’s such as back injuries and carpal tunnel syndrome.
-To effectively implement an ergonomics process, management must be completely committed to the process and must provide the necessary resources for success.
+To implement an ergonomics process, management must be completely committed to the process.
+They must also provide the necessary resources for success.

-When it comes to injuries, outfitting the workplace with ergonomic equipment is a win-win situation for both the organization and the worker.
-In keeping your employees’ safety in mind, you’re both protecting their well-being and maintaining your company’s efficiency.
+When it comes to injuries, outfitting the workplace with ergonomic equipment is a win-win situation.
+Both for the organization and the worker.
+In keeping your employees’ safety in mind, you’re protecting their well-being and maintaining your company’s efficiency.
 Without workers, productivity drops or comes to a standstill completely

-Ensuring that a workplace is ergonomic also helps make workers more comfortable.
-Since it’s extremely unlikely that all employees of a single organization share the same needs and preferences, selecting equipment with ergonomic designs is a surefire way to make everyday tasks in the workplace more feasible for a wider range of laborers.
+Ensuring that a workplace is ergonomic also makes workers more comfortable.
+It’s extremely unlikely that all employees of a single organization share the same needs and preferences.
+That is why selecting equipment with ergonomic designs is a surefire way to make everyday tasks in the workplace more feasible for a wider range of laborers.
 Especially equipment that can be easily adjusted.
 It is also reducing the likelihood of musculoskeletal disorders caused by poor work posture and the unnecessary repetition of tasks.

 “In workstation design, an important consideration in specifying workstations is the degree of flexibility required in height adjustment.
 Incorrect working height is often responsible for extreme postures and motions at the workstation.”

-Each item crafted by BUILT, from workstations to welding tables, is designed to provide an ergonomic solution to your outdated or inefficient equipment.
+Each item crafted by BUILT is designed to provide an ergonomic solution to your outdated or inefficient equipment.